prsephton/paintmixer/README.md

 # PaintMixer

-**PaintMixer** starts with a palette of known paints, and attempts to match a target paint colour using a reflective colour model.
+**PaintMixer** starts with a palette of known paints, and provides mixing instructions for producing a target paint colour.

 ## Best Effort